carboncopies/BrainGenix-NES/README.md

 ## Distributed processing and multi-resolution models

 Distributed processing in BrainGenix-NES includes the distribution of tasks across multiple - potentially spatially separated - CPU architectures, as wells as GPUs.
-[Apache Zookeeper](https://zookeeper.apache.org/) and other production-grade systems in employed to ensure stability and fault-tolerance.
+[Apache Zookeeper](https://zookeeper.apache.org/) and other production-grade systems are employed to ensure stability and fault-tolerance.
 Simulation tasks are expected to range from the simulation of detailed single-neuron models to brain architectures composed of billions of neurons.

 A special feature of BrainGenix-NES is that it is designed from the ground-up to enable simulation across multiple resolutions and for model components at those different resolutions to interact sensibly.
 This is a requirement for efficient brain emulation design, because some aspects of brain function require high resolution modeling (e.g. [dendritic computation](https://pubmed.ncbi.nlm.nih.gov/16033324/)) while others operate well at a much lower resolution of replication (e.g. [ephaptic coupling](https://en.wikipedia.org/wiki/Ephaptic_coupling)).